hwang2006/distributed-training-on-perlmutter-using-horovod/README.md

 perlmutter:login15>$ cd $SCRATCH
 perlmutter:login15>$ wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
 ```
 2. Install Miniconda.
 By default conda will be installed in your home directory, which has a limited disk space.
-You will install and create subsequent conda environments on your scratch directory.
+You will install it on the /global/common/software/myproject directory and then create subsequent conda virtual environments on your scratch directory.
 ```
-[glogin01]$ chmod 755 Miniconda3-latest-Linux-x86_64.sh
+perlmutter:login15>$ chmod 755 Miniconda3-latest-Linux-x86_64.sh
-[glogin01]$ ./Miniconda3-latest-Linux-x86_64.sh
+perlmutter:login15>$ ./Miniconda3-latest-Linux-x86_64.sh

 Welcome to Miniconda3 py39_4.12.0